gknoy/cyan_memorabilia/README.md

     sudo apt-get install python-pip

 With pip installed we can grab our command line utility ino.
 Ino is essentially the arduino ide without the GUI.
+Feel free to use a virtualenv wrapper.

-    pip install ino
+    sudo pip install ino

 Finally we'll need to grab the LCD libraries which can be found [here](https://github.com/adafruit/Adafruit-RGB-LCD-Shield-Library).
 Go ahead and clone the repo: